 Blog link error notice

-Best practices in resolving 404 errors from our end is to alter the broken link to point back to that new source's Home page, which presumably will never be broken and maintains, at the very least, who published the original news report.
+Best practices in resolving 404 errors from our end is to point to the Internet Archive version of the page -- in cases when the page was captured -- or point back to that new source's Home page, which, at least reveals who published the original news report.
 In some cases the broken links are removed all together.
-This is frequently true with news videos that usually have a very short online lifespan, about 6-months.
+This is often true with news videos that have a very short online lifespan, about 6-months.
 You can assist us by reporting 404 errors directly to: .